-1. Stress Buster:
+1. Stress Buster

-Walking reduces the stress hormone cortisol while increasing mood enhancing neurotransmitters.
-Take a walk when you feel angry, anxious or sad.
+Walking reduces the stress hormone cortisol while increasing mood-enhancing neurotransmitters.
+Take a walk when you feel angry, anxious, or sad.
 It lowers the blood pressure and your anger.
 Walking can really lift your spirits.

 If you think this exercise is going to tire you out.
 Think again!
 Walking boosts endorphins and lowers fatigue.
 You will actually feel energized after a pleasant walk.

-2. Joint Lubricator:
+2. Joint Lubricator

-A study conducted over a period of 24 years from 1986 to 2010 recorded that more walking time, with little other exercise, lowered the risk of hip fractures by 43% and the risk decreased linearly with more frequent walking.
+A study conducted over a period of 24 years from 1986 to 2010 recorded that more walking time, with little other exercises, lowered the risk of hip fractures by 43% and the risk decreased linearly with more frequent walking.
 Brisk pace lowered risk by 47% primarily among those who also walked for exercise.

 3. Tones the Body

-A 2013 study from Tel Aviv University observed that that fast walking two to three times a week for 20 to 40 minutes is as effective as the treatment that could have been received in the clinic to relieve back pain.
+A 2013 study from Tel Aviv University observed that fast walking two to three times a week for 20 to 40 minutes is as effective as the treatment that could have been received in the clinic to relieve back pain.

 4. Improves Immunity

-When you walk briskly on a regular basis, the heart pumps the blood harder, the lungs get more oxygen as you breath in more deeply and your muscles grow stronger.
+When you walk briskly on a regular basis, the heart pumps the blood harder, the lungs get more oxygen as you breathe in more deeply and your muscles grow stronger.
 Just as every other organ in the body benefits from exercising, the immunity system also gets a good boost that lasts for a few hours after you exercise.

 Walking regularly has been found to decrease the odds of catching a cold by 30-50 percent.
 A study from the Appalachian State University states “Walking caused modest and short-lived changes in immune parameters, most notably for neutrophil and natural killer blood cell counts.”